godfospy-commits/godfospy-commits/README.md

 ### About Me
-- Cyber Security / CTF
-- Penetration Testing
+- ⚙️ SolidWorks CAD Design

 ---